anjulgarg/wings-framework/README.md

 # Wings Framework
 ##### A Simplistic, Fast & Flexible Micro Framework for Java Web Developers.

+> **Note:** This repository contains the core code of the Wings framework.
+If you want to build an application using Wings Framework, clone the [Wings Sample App](https://github.com/anjulgarg/wings-sample-app).

 Wings Framework was developed with a singular purpose in mind.
 To make Java more approachable as a server side language when compared to the scripting languages that rule the internet.